1984 Atlantic hurricane season: Hurricane Josephine

-Josephine became a named storm on October 8 while northwest of Puerto Rico.
-It briefly moved west then turned almost due north.
+In early October, an old frontal trough interacted with an upper-level low north of Hispaniola, leading to the formation of a subtropical depression about 235 mi northeast of the Turks and Caicos Islands on October 7.
+The subtropical depression intensified and transitioned into Tropical Storm Josephine on October 8.
+The storm intensified into a hurricane on October 10 and peaked as a Category 2 hurricane with winds of 105 mph (165 km/h) on October 12.
+Moving generally northward, Josephine briefly jogged to the west, but turned southeastward on October 14 when it passed 36°N latitude (roughly level with Norfolk, Virginia).
+Turning northeast on October 15, Josephine's barometric pressure fell to 965 mbar as it continued on this path until it made a cyclonic loop beginning on October 17.
+The cyclone became extratropical on October 19 about 125 mi east of Sable Island, Nova Scotia and lost its identity on October 21.

 While it stayed well away from the U.S. coast, Josephine was a large storm and sustained tropical storm winds were measured at the Diamond Shoals of Cape Hatteras.
-When it passed 36°N latitude (roughly level with Norfolk, Virginia), Josephine curved to the southeast, then back to the northeast.
-It continued on this path until it made a cyclonic loop beginning on October 17 while becoming extratropical.
-The storm lost its identity on October 21.
 The hurricane caused wave damage to coastal areas, but primarily posed a threat to the shipping lanes of the North Atlantic.
 Offshore, a sailboat with six crewmen on it became disabled due to high waves, estimated to have exceeded 15 ft, produced by the hurricane.
 All of the people on the ship were quickly rescued after issuing a distress signal by a nearby tanker vessel.
-In Massachusetts, one man drowned after falling off his boat on North River amidst large swells produced by the storm.
+In Massachusetts, one man drowned after falling off his boat on the North River amidst large swells produced by the storm.
 In Long Island, New York and parts of New Jersey, tides between 2 and 4 ft above normal resulted in minor coastal flooding.

 October Tropical Depression

 This system was recognized as the seventeenth tropical depression of the season by the National Hurricane Center after the season ended.
 A retrograding upper-level low spurred the development of a low east of the Bahamas on October 25.
 The system tracked westward with limited shower and thunderstorm activity, crossing Florida on October 26 before moving into the Gulf of Mexico.
 Once the system moved into the north-central Gulf, deep convection began to develop near its center, expanding in intensity and coverage near and after landfall in extreme southeast Mississippi.
 The small system accelerated rapidly to the north and northeast ahead of an approaching cold front, moving across the Tennessee Valley and central Appalachians before linking up with the front and becoming a weak extratropical cyclone.
 The non-tropical cyclone then moved through coastal New England.
+The depression dropped rains across the eastern United States, though precipitation peaked at 4.83 in near Pascagoula, Mississippi.